wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 If this option is not configured, stream lengths remain unlimited, potentially causing unbounded memory consumption by the NGINX process, particularly in gRPC environments with long-lived connections.

 !!! info
-    Currently this directive is not supported by nodes deployed with the Google Cloud Machine Image.

     This parameter can be set within the http, server, and location blocks.

     The directive does not have a default value, there are no limits on the length of HTTP/2 streams by default.